tiwari-nishant/webui-vue/docs/guide/unit-testing/index.md

 Getters are JavaScript functions that return an output.
 These are basic functions that may not require testing unless there is getter logic.
 Any logic in a getter should be tested.

-#### Mutations
-Mutations are JavaScript functions that mutate the store state.
-These are basic functions that may not require testing unless there is mutation logic.
-Any logic in a mutation should be tested.

 #### Pros
 - Easier to debug